Skip to content

 • Tier 2 (healing).
 Merging an sdd/ pull request that is green on required checks but UNSTABLE because of cancelled non-required checks (issue #135).
 Resetting a task stuck sdd:in-progress with an empty or orphaned branch back to sdd:ready.
 Advancing sdd:review to sdd:done when every task sub-issue is closed (issue #147).

 • Tier 3 (escalation).
-Posting a digest comment and applying needs-human on a tracker that cannot self-heal (a pull request red on a real failure, a task that has failed N times, a malformed sub-issue tree).
+Posting a digest comment and applying needs-human on a tracker that cannot self-heal beyond the stranded-task case already covered above — a pull request red on a real failure, or a malformed sub-issue tree.

 Each tier ships in its own pull request so the change set is small enough to review against shared/rigor.md.